 The laboratory studies are usually normal.
 Serum creatine kinase concentration is increased in some cases

 No immunologic abnormalities are found.
 Electromyography findings reveal a low amplitude pattern

-EMG of the lower limbs as well as conduction velocities is usually normal.
+EMG of the lower limbs, as well as conduction velocities, is usually normal.

-Muscle biopsy reveals a myopathic pattern showing e disorganization of the normal architecture with replacement of variable intensity of the muscular tissue by fibrosis and fatty infiltration.
+Muscle biopsy reveals a myopathic pattern showing e disorganization of the normal architecture with the replacement of variable intensity of the muscular tissue by fibrosis and fatty infiltration.
 There is a marked diminution of the number of fibers with variation in fiber size.

-Bent spine has also been associated as sign in a few neurological diseases including motor neuron disorders and movement and central nervous disorders like parkinsonism, axial dystonia and these should be ruled out.
+Bent spine has also been associated as a sign in a few neurological diseases including motor neuron disorders and movement and central nervous disorders like parkinsonism, axial dystonia and these should be ruled out.